mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert fields and their Description.md

 **does not exist**: This operator is used to filter documents where the specified field does not exist.

 *For example*, if you want to find all documents that do not have the `host.ip` field, you would use the `does not exist` operator.
-    .

-These operators are very useful for creating precise and effective filters in Kibana, allowing you to narrow down your search results to exactly what you need.
-If you have any more questions or need further clarification, feel free to ask!

-AI-generated content may be incorrect